linuxtek-canada/aws-bootcamp-cruddur-2023/journal/week4.md

 ## Stretch Homework

 * Refreshed DevContainer configuration to include Week 4 required environment variables.
+* Used $LOCAL_IP instead of $GITPOD_IP, added a curl command to refresh on DevContainer launch and run the security group allowed IP.
 * Ensured we didn't have to hardcode CONNECTION_URL and PROD_CONNECTION_URL.
 * Found a way to avoid the curl command noise by using -s silent flag.
-* Added epoch timestamp to aws command to refresh allowed IP, to show it is refreshing.
+* Added epoch timestamp to aws command description to refresh allowed IP, to show it is refreshing.
-* Auto upgraded npm to newer version due to build warnings.
+* Auto upgraded npm on DevContainer startup to newer version due to build warnings.
-* Added multiple postAttachCommands to install npm and pip on launch
+* Adjusted postAttachCommands to allow for multiple concurrent commands to run, so npm and pip install should run faster.
 * Because my RDS username is cruddurroot, the regex used to remove the DB name was replacing the username, and messing up my pqsl connection string.
-Fixed the regex to be simpler and only do a replace/remove on the database name.
+* Fixed the regex to be simpler and only do a replace/remove on the database name.

 ## Publications